VirologyCharite/gb2seq/README.md

 }
 ```

-You can use the `--translated` option to select all features that are translated (i.e. coding sequences).
+Instead of using specific features you can also use the `--translated` option to select all features that are translated (i.e. coding sequences).

 ## annotate-genome.py